• Skip to primary navigation

 • 1 ¼ teaspoons coarsely ground black pepper

-• 1 ¼ tablespoons canning or pickling salt
+• 1 ¼ tablespoons canning or pickling salt (not iodised)

-• 3 Tablespoons cup chopped fresh coriander
+• 3 Tablespoons chopped fresh coriander

 • 2 Tablespoons sugar (optional, depending on sweetness of tomatoes)